 Faces of Success: Destinee

-Destinee is enrolled in United Way’s Read to Succeed program at Fannie Battle Day Home.
-Read to Succeed is an early literacy program that prepares at-risk preschool students with basic reading readiness skills to prepare them for educational success.
+Destinee is enrolled in United Way’s Read to Succeed program, an early literacy program that prepares at-risk pre-K students with basic reading readiness skills to prepare them for educational success.

 When you give to United Way, you are helping students like Destinee on a pathway to success through education.
 Click here to learn more about United Way’s Read to Succeed program.